DimABSA/DimABSA2026/README.md

 #  Quick Start

 - [Join the Google Group for the task](https://groups.google.com/g/dimabsa-participants) | [Join Discord](https://discord.gg/xWXDWtkMzu)
-- **Task**: Predict real-valued **valence–arousal (VA)** scores for aspects and extract their associated information from text.
+- **Track A** – Dimensional Aspect-Based Sentiment Analysis (DimABSA): Predict real-valued **valence–arousal (VA)** scores for aspects and extract their associated information from text.
+Its subtasks include:
 - **Subtasks**:
-  1. DimASR – Aspect Sentiment Regression
+  1. Subtask 1: DimASR – Dimensional Aspect Sentiment Regression
-  2. DimASTE – Aspect Sentiment Triplet Extraction
+  2. Subtask 2: DimASTE – Dimensional Aspect Sentiment Triplet Extraction
-  3. DimASQP – Aspect Sentiment Quad Prediction
+  3. Subtask 3: DimASQP – Dimensional Aspect Sentiment Quad Prediction
-- **Dimensional Stance Detection (DimStance)**: A Stance-as-DimABSA task, where the target in stance detection is treated as an aspect.
+- **Track B** – Dimensional Stance Detection (DimStance): A Stance-as-DimABSA task, where the target in stance detection is treated as an aspect.
 Its subtasks include:
-  1. DimASR for stance analysis
+  1. Subtask 1: DimASR for stance analysis
-  2. DimASTE for stance analysis
+  2. Subtask 2: DimASTE for stance analysis
 - **Data**: JSONL format (train/dev/test sets).
-- **Evaluation**: RMSE for Subtask 1 and a new metric (continuous F1) for Subtask 2&3.
+- **Evaluation**: For both tracks, RMSE is used for Subtask 1 and a new metric (continuous F1) for Subtask 2&3.
 [Join the Google Group for the task](https://groups.google.com/g/dimabsa-participants)| [Join Discord](https://discord.gg/xWXDWtkMzu) | [Create an Issue](#) | [Contact Us](mailto:dimabsa-organizers@googlegroups.com) | [Download Dataset](#) | [How to Participate](#)|

 # Overview